shakfu/py2max/README.md

 # py2max

-A pure python library without dependencies intended to facilitate the offline generation of Max patcher (`.maxpat`) files.
+A pure python3 library without dependencies intended to facilitate the offline generation of Max patcher (`.maxpat`) files.

 It was created to automate the creation of help (`.maxhelp`) files for the [sndpipe project](https://github.com/shakfu/sndpipe) but it seems useful enough that it should have its own repo.